Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Cernobbio is another popular destination for hikers.
 The town marks the start of the Via dei Monti Lariani hiking route.
 Part of the Grand Italian Trail, this is one of the most popular routes in the area.
 There are tons of other hiking trails leading out of the town and into the mountains, so you will have plenty of options.

-Best places to stay in Cernobbio:
+Best places to stay in Lake Como in Cernobbio:

 mid-range ($$): Hotel Asnigo Located in Cernobbio, this 4-star hotel is only a 15-minute drive by car from Como.
 Guest can enjoy meal at the Terrace Restaurant with a view on the romantic promontory of Cernobbio.
 There is swimming pool, buffet breakfast, and private car parking.